Michael PC Watts, Retired

 As shown in Figure 2a, the case rates for vaccinated are actually higher than unvaccinated, except for the under 18's who are just starting vaccinate and the very old.
 The outcomes once you are infected are shown in Figure 2b, as the fraction of cases that result in serious illness "Case Serious Rate (CSR)", and death "Case Fatality Rate (CFR)".
 The risk of serious illness and death is exponentially higher with increasing age.
 The solid line for serious illness and dashed line for death, in both vaccinated and unvaccinated, converge with age confirming the dangers of Covid in the elderly.

 Vaccination is still very effective, because there is a 7x reduction in the risk of serious illness as can be seen by comparing the 2 solid lines, and 7x reduction in risk of death shown by the 2 dashed lines.

 This seems to confirm that Covid is spreading through the entire population, both as breakthroughs in the vaccinated and nominally unvaccinated, as society reopens.
-Protection from catching Covid in the nominally unvaccinated is increasing, probably due to prior infection.
-Vaccination provides 10x greater protection from serious illness and death compared to the nominally unvaccinated.
+Case rates / million in the the nominally unvaccinated, relative to the vaccinated are lower because the unvaccinated are in the minority AND due to prior infection.
+Vaccination provides 7x greater protection from serious illness and death compared to the nominally unvaccinated.
 The elderly still need to be careful because of the increased risk of bad outcomes.

 The observed changes in Reproduction Number in TX are consistent with Google Mobility as a proxy for distancing and the spread of the Delta variant.
 We fit the daily death data with a time varying Case Fatality Rate and lag between cases and deaths that appears to be consistent heath care improvements.